flyingrhinonz/nccm/README.md

 Credits
 -------

-Big thanks goes to Andrew P. for suggesting features and submitting improvements.
+Big thanks to everyone who reported bugs, submitted feature requests and improvements that made nccm what it is today.